 - have a different look and feel than the company’s regular website

-If an email looks suspicious, don’t reply to it.
+If an email / SMS looks suspicious, don’t reply to it.
 Don't click on any links.
 Don't open any attachments.
-If you receive an email/SMS from HSBC that asks you to provide personal information, report it to us via our customer service hotlines immediately.
+We would never send you any messages with a link requesting that you log on to online banking or provide your usernames and passwords.
+And if you do receive a message claiming to be from HSBC and asking you to provide your account credentials or sensitive personal information, report it to us via our customer service hotlines immediately.

 Other customers: (852) 2233 3000